-ARQ helps KBB teams turn exported AutoKitchen room views into reviewed, client-ready visuals without asking the
+ARQ helps KBB and interior teams turn exported AutoKitchen room views into client-ready visuals without asking the

 design tool to become the render-production workflow.